 Tooth decay is the most common chronic childhood disease, according to the American Academy of Pediatric Dentistry.
 Cavities are five times more common than asthma.
 Children with poor oral hygiene are three times more likely to miss school.
 Children and families have a secret weapon to help prevent tooth decay early — good oral hygiene and fluoride.

 Fluoride Prevents Tooth Decay

 The Centers for Disease Control and Prevention (CDC) named community fluoridated water as one of the top 10 public health achievements of the 20th century.
 Research and scientific evidence shows that fluoride is safe and effective in preventing tooth decay in children and adults.
 Fluoride and preventive care are essential to a healthy mouth and body.

-Norton Children’s Prevention & Wellness works with Norton Children’s Medical Associates offices throughout Louisville and Southern Indiana to make fluoride treatments available during annual wellness visits.
+Norton Children’s Prevention & Wellness works with Norton Children’s Medical Group offices throughout Louisville and Southern Indiana to make fluoride treatments available during annual wellness visits.
 In addition to a fluoride treatment and instructions on brushing and flossing, kids also get a referral to a dental office.